Docker-nano/template/README.md

     @@ -1,0 +1,1 @@
     +foo
     ```

- 5. Copy your patches to `in/patches` on the host.
+ 5. Copy patches back to the host – `./nano pull patches`.
  6. Uncomment the patching directives in the `Dockerfile` template.
- 7. Build your container and ensure the patches are applied correctly.
+ 7. Rebuild your container and ensure the patches are applied correctly.

 Modifying the rootfs
 --------------------